bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/build-an-application.md

 - Setting up and configuring databases in OpenShift
 - Handling data persistence and backups
 - Implementing database scaling and replication (Patroni)
-- Working with MongoDB images ans best practices
+- Working with MongoDB images and best practices

 ## Select a good base image from Artifactory
 (link to Artifactory doc for how to pull an image through Artifactory)
 - Pulling images from Artifactory